Join the Children of the Compost for Rituals for Earthly Survival II (POSE)

 📍 Location: The Round Tower, Broad Street, Old Portsmouth, PO1 2LY

-📅 Dates: The ritual unfolds over two days — Saturday 18 October and Sunday 19 October 2025.
+📅 Dates: The ritual unfolded over two days — Saturday 25th October and Sunday 26th October 2025.

-🕰️ Entry: Timed entry.
-Free admission.
-If the space is full, a one-in-one-out system will be in place.
+🕰️ Entry: Free admission.
+If the space is full, a one-in-one-out system was be in place.

-♿ Accessibility: Ground floor access is wheelchair accessible.
+Accessibility: Ground floor access was wheelchair accessible.
 Toilets available.
 Some historic areas may be restricted.

 🐾 Dogs: Well-behaved dogs are welcome, but must be kept on a lead.